nqpz/shadowloss/README.txt

 Later on, when you have realized the power of the alphabet, you must learn to accept how numbers behave as well.
 The thing is, passing through numbers make you go faster for a while.
-If you cross the number 3, your speed will be greater for 3 seconds, after which it will decrease.
-This effect will be achieved with all numbers.
+For example, if you cross the number 3, your speed will be greater for 3 seconds, after which it will decrease.
 The reason why you react this way is because you *like* numbers.
 You simply don't have to concentrate to understand them --- and because of that, you speed up, but only until you realize that you should slow down.
 The higher the number, the longer it takes for you to realize that.
 If you feel like it, you can always destroy numbers with your laser beam, but sometimes it may be beneficial to speed up temporarily.

 License